 When You've Been Fully Vaccinated on the CDC website.

 + Expand All

 many benefits to getting vaccinated.
-COVID-19 vaccines have shown to be safe and very effective in reducing the risk of getting seriously ill even if you do get infected.
+All three COVID-19 vaccines have shown to be safe and very effective in reducing the risk of getting seriously ill even if you do get infected by the novel coronavirus.

 No vaccine is 100 percent effective, so the more people in our communities who become vaccinated, the less the virus will circulate among us and the better protected we all will be.